binfalse/YOURLS-FirefoxExtension/webextension/README.md

 # YOURLS Firefox extension

 This is an extension for Mozilla's Firefox to interact with the open source [URL shortener Yourls](http://yourls.org/).
 This page is just a stub and just contains a few screenshots.
-You will find [more information on the plugin's website](https://binfalse.de/software/browser-extensions/yourls-firefox-webextension/).
+You will find [more information on the plugin's website](https://binfalse.de/software/browser-extensions/yourls-firefox-webextension/) and at [Mozilla's add-on platform](https://addons.mozilla.org/en-US/firefox/addon/yourls-shortener/).

 ## Key features